acasaro/GCR-Discord-Tourney-Bot/backend/db_commands.md

 ### Test Run
 You can run `npx sequelize db:migrate` (with no migrations) to test out and see a database file generate.

+If migrations/models are available, but no database is currently within `/backend/db`, you can go ahead and run the above command to generate a database file.